The best in the world

 2020

-Rating of interethnic tension of the regions of the Russian Federation
+Rating of political influence of the heads of subjects of the Russian Federation

-Rating of interethnic tension of the regions of the Russian Federation
+Rating of political influence of the heads of subjects of the Russian Federation

 2020